Reduces risk of serious problems caused by a heart attack. This medicine is a beta-blocker.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using clonidine (Catapres®), digoxin (Lanoxin®), reserpine, medicine to treat depression (such as bupropion, fluoxetine, paroxetine, Paxil®, Prozac®, or Wellbutrin®), medicine to treat mental illness (such as thioridazine, Mellaril®), medicine for heart rhythm problems (such as propafenone, quinidine, or Rhythmol®), medicine to treat HIV or AIDS (such as ritonavir, Norvir®), an allergy medicine (such as diphenhydramine, Benadryl®), medicine to treat malaria (such as hydroxychloroquine, quinidine, or Plaquenil® Sulfate), medicine to treat a fungus infection (such as terbinafine, Lamisil®), or a stomach medicine (such as cimetidine, Tagamet®).
+- Make sure your doctor knows if you are also using digoxin (Digitek®, Lanoxin®), dipyridamole (Persantine®), medicine to treat depression (such as bupropion, clomipramine, desipramine, fluoxetine, fluvoxamine, paroxetine, sertraline, Paxil®, Wellbutrin®), medicine to treat mental illness (such as chlorpromazine, fluphenazine, haloperidol, thioridazine, Mellaril®), medicine for heart rhythm problems (such as propafenone, Rythmol®), medicine to treat HIV or AIDS (such as ritonavir, Norvir®), diphenhydramine (Benadryl®), quinidine (Quinidex®), hydroxychloroquine (Plaquenil®), or medicine to treat a fungus infection (such as terbinafine, Lamisil®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, ischemic heart disease, low blood pressure, diabetes, an overactive thyroid, or an adrenal gland tumor called a pheochromocytoma.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, blood vessel or circulation problems, diabetes, low blood pressure, lung disease (such as asthma), an overactive thyroid, or an adrenal gland tumor (pheochromocytoma).
+Tell your doctor if you have a history of allergies.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using this medicine several days before having surgery or medical tests.